libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 Finally, on December 1, 2020, the Beacon Chain genesis occurred!:
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Congratulations on genesis, <a href="https://twitter.com/hashtag/eth2?src=hash&amp;ref_src=twsrc%5Etfw">#eth2</a>, from your gossipy and streamy cousin libp2p! 🚀<br><br>Eth2 has been a driving force in the <a href="https://twitter.com/hashtag/libp2p?src=hash&amp;ref_src=twsrc%5Etfw">#libp2p</a> community:<br><br>* catalysing py-libp2p, nim-libp2p and jvm-libp2p<br>* (co-)funding initiatives<br>* reporting vulnerabilities<br>* contributing R&amp;D<br><br>❤️🙌 <a href="https://twitter.com/ethereum?ref_src=twsrc%5Etfw">@ethereum</a></p>&mdash; libp2p (@libp2p) <a href="https://twitter.com/libp2p/status/1333761655881297921?ref_src=twsrc%5Etfw">December 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### Beacon Chain Networking Spec 📝
+#### Beacon Chain Networking Spec 📝

 Since its inception, the networking specification of the Beacon Chain has seen a steady stream of changes and updates.
 After mid-2021 (August), the spec mainly had matured, and the libp2p requirements were all locked in (in fact, there were no further updates until January 2022.)
 *(However, the specification is still a living document.
-Parameters and tweaks are still being made today.)*
+Updates and tweaks to parameters are still being made today.)*

 The most up-to-date networking specification [can be found here](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md).